alex-oswald/alexoswald.com/_posts/2022-08-22-create-a-ssl-cert-for-your-home-network.md

 date: 2022-08-22
 ---

-In this post I will explain how to create an SSL certificate for your home network and how to install the root cert onto your computers so your browsers trust it.
+In this post I will explain how to create a SSL certificate for your home network and how to install the root cert onto your computers so your browsers trust it.

 # Why?